-| Dimension | Examples | Impact on Performance |
+| Dimension | Examples | Performance Impact |

 |---|---|---|

-| Geography | Neighborhood, zip code, district | Proximity to attractions drives demand |
+| Geography | Neighborhood, zip code, waterfront zone | Proximity to attractions drives demand |

 | Property type | Luxury homes, urban apartments, cabins | Different guest profiles and rate tiers |

-| Guest segment | Business travelers, vacationers, groups | Booking patterns and length of stay vary |
+| Guest segment | Business travelers, vacationers, groups | Booking windows and length of stay vary |

 | Price tier | Budget, mid-range, premium | Competition dynamics differ by tier |

-| Regulatory zone | STR-permitted vs. restricted areas | Supply constraints affect pricing power |
+| Regulatory zone | STR-permitted vs. restricted areas | Supply constraints create pricing power |

-| Submarket | Typical ADR | Occupancy | Primary Guest Type | Seasonality |
+| Submarket Type | Typical ADR | Occupancy | Primary Guest | Seasonality |

 |---|---|---|---|---|